 - Add tomatoes, reserving juice.

-- This is best when chilled overnight in the fridge before serving.
-Store in a couple of mason jars, and use within a week.
+- Make ahead: This salsa tastes best when chilled overnight in the fridge, allowing the flavors to marry, before serving.
+Store in a jar or airtight container, and use within a week.

 The provided nutrition information is my best estimate and does not include any added sodium from seasoning to taste, any optional ingredients, and it does not take brands into account.
 I use an automatic API to calculate this information.
 Feel free to calculate it yourself using one of these tools: